Skill Demand Index

 Which roles need Marketing Strategies most:

-Marketing positions drive 83% of demand.
-Data Science / ML also frequently list Marketing Strategies as a requirement.
-Skills commonly paired with Marketing Strategies include Content Creation.
+Marketing positions drive 80% of demand.
+Software Engineering also frequently list Marketing Strategies as a requirement.
+Skills commonly paired with Marketing Strategies include Communication Skills and Content Creation.

 Depth Level Distribution